Wouldn’t you like to enjoy quality air in your home or workplace?

 Xikar Round Digital Hygrometer will be an excellent pick for homeowners, especially those who live or work with people who smoke lots of cigars.

 The first thing I liked about this hygrometer is the re-calibration option.
-It allows you to easily re-calibrate it in an effort to improve its humidity monitoring accuracy.
+It allows you to easily re-calibrate it to improve its humidity monitoring accuracy.

 The calibration process is quite easy if you follow the instruction that comes with the package.